 Library Facilities

 - Medline CD-ROM searches can be performed through Emory University medical library from the computers in gastroenterology, hepatology and nutrition section offices.
 All fellows will have access to the Emory University library facilities which are expansive, particularly the Woodruff Medical Library in the Dental Building on the Emory Campus.
-A well supplied library is also available at Children’s at Egleston with access to Medline services as well.
+A well supplied library is also available at Children’s at Arthur M. Blank Hospital with access to Medline services as well.

 - Library facilities available include a small pediatric gastroenterology, hepatology and nutrition library in the pediatric gastroenterology, hepatology and nutrition section, which contains the major gastroenterology, hepatology, nutrition, liver transplant and pediatric journals.